mattermost/docs/source/channels/message-priority.rst

 Set message priority
 --------------------

-Using Mattermost in a browser or in the desktop app, you can add one of three priority labels when sending a new message: Standard, Important, or Urgent.
-Priority labels are visible in mobile, and mobile support for setting message priority is coming in a future release.
+You can add one of three priority labels when sending a new message: Standard, Important, or Urgent.

 To set the priority of a new message: